miraland-labs/solarti-program-library/docs/src/stake-pool/overview.md

 ---

 Stake pools are an alternative method of earning staking rewards.
-This on-chain program pools together SOL to be staked by a staker, allowing SOL holders to stake and earn rewards without managing stakes.
+This on-chain program pools together MLN to be staked by a staker, allowing MLN holders to stake and earn rewards without managing stakes.

 ## Staking

-SOL token holders can earn rewards and help secure the network by staking tokens to one or more validators.
-Rewards for staked tokens are based on the current inflation rate, total number of SOL staked on the network, and an individual validator’s uptime and commission (fee).
+MLN token holders can earn rewards and help secure the network by staking tokens to one or more validators.
+Rewards for staked tokens are based on the current inflation rate, total number of MLN staked on the network, and an individual validator’s uptime and commission (fee).

 Additional information regarding staking and stake programming is available at: